foodtrails/documentation/docs/index.md

 ## About This Project

 FoodTrails seeks to be a web-based platform to help schools (and other public organizations) track food procurement with an aim towards increased purchasing from local providers.
 This website provides an informational overview of the project.
-If you have further questions please reach out to us at contact@foodtrails.org.
+If you have further questions please reach out to us at [contact@foodtrails.org](mailto:contact@foodtrails.org?Subject=Contact Page Request)

 ## Background & Objectives